nilearn/nilearn/nilearn/datasets/description/seitzman_2018.rst

 cerebellum.
 We validate these ROIs in three datasets via several anatomical and functional criteria, including known anatomical divisions and functions, as well as agreement with existing literature.
-Further, we demonstrate that combining these ROIs with established cortical ROIs recapitulates and extends previously described functional network organization."
-(Seitzman et. al, 2018, 2020)
+Further, we demonstrate that combining these ROIs with established cortical ROIs recapitulates and extends previously described functional network organization." (:footcite:t:`Seitzman2020`)

 Content
 -------